 What You Will Find On Your Hobart Handler 140 vs the Lincoln 140

-The Hobart and the Lincoln are well designed with comparable looking front panels.
+You’ll find the Hobart and the Lincoln well made with solid looking front panels.

-The power switch, output voltage control and variable wire feed control are on the front.
-There’s a light on each one that comes on should the welders overheat.
+You’ve your power switch, output voltage control and variable wire feed control.
+Right there for you on the front.